 Medicaid isn’t the easiest federal program to navigate.
 A Certified Medicaid Planner (CMP) can help.
 A CMP has expert-level experience with Medicaid program and can help people navigate both current and new Medicaid rules.
 If you need help planning for future health care expenses, a financial advisor could guide you in creating a financial plan for your needs.
 Let’s break down what a CMP could do for you.

-Even if your have a basic understanding of Medicare, rules and guidelines change.
-It can be hard to keep up with Medicaid, but a Certified Medicaid Planner can help.
+Even if you have a basic understanding, rules and guidelines for Medicaid change, and a Certified Medicaid Planner can help.
 A CMP is a professional in the Medicaid field who is certified by the Certified Medicaid Planning Governing Board.
-Certification is received after a final certification exam is passed.
+The certification is earned after passing a final certification exam.
 Every three years, CMPs are required to complete 20 continuing education hours.

 You might find a CMP among:

 - Financial advisors, including CFPs, stockbrokers, investment advisors, and insurance and annuity agents